 As a composer, Grabois has published three etude books for horn as well as numerous works of solo and chamber music.
 In 2012, he composed Gravikord for the Wisconsin Brass Quintet; the ensemble premiered the work on campus and played it on tour throughout the state.
 His works have been performed on four continents, and are published by Brass Arts Unlimited.

 About the Horn Studio

-Every horn student at UW Madison studies with Professor Grabois.
+Every horn student at UW-Madison studies with Professor Grabois.
 The studio ranges in size from 10-15 students, with a mix of undergraduates, masters candidates, and doctoral candidates.
 Performance majors and music education majors have equal opportunities to play in ensembles.
 All students study solo works from all periods as well as etudes and orchestral excerpts.
 In the weekly masterclass, students perform for each other and learn to provide each other with constructive criticism.
 Occasional visitors provide an outside perspective, and Grabois also discusses all aspects of performance and teaching careers with students.
-Horn choir also meets weekly, performing anything from Bach motets to songs by Queen and Radiohead.
-Along with Mark Hetzler, professor of trombone, Grabois is co-director of $2 Broom, a student ensemble dedicated to electro-acoustic music.
+Horn Choir also meets weekly, performing anything from Bach motets to songs by Queen and Radiohead.
+Grabois is also director of $2 Broom, a student ensemble dedicated to electro-acoustic improvisation.